travoltron/skeleton/README.md

 6. Include the Service Provider in your app

-In the file `config/app.php`, find the `'providers'` array and insert `:vendor\\\\:package_name\\\\SkeletonServiceProvider::class`.
+In the file `config/app.php`, find the `'providers'` array and insert `:Vendor\SkeletonClass\SkeletonServiceProvider::class`.

 Now the commands are registered, as well as the routes.
 If you plan on making a static class, you can add the :Skeleton class to the `aliases` array in the same file.

 ## Description